-Best part is it’s creative, you create something each time and even if you don’t create sometime you learn more.
-We as kids everytime loved stories and filmmaking is a story telling process and we all loved telling stories all our lives so this helps me tell more stories which is the best part of it.
+The best part is it’s creative, you create something each time and even if you don’t create sometimes you learn more.
+We as kids every time loved stories and filmmaking is a storytelling process and we all loved telling stories all our lives so this helps me tell more stories which is the best part of it.

 What has been the best source of information along your journey (workshop, online forums, classroom, mentor, etc)?

 Nature for me is the biggest classroom and the best student is one who can keep his inquisitiveness as a student alive all the time.
-One of the sites where I have read a lot and even posted and interacted with people at dvinfo.net/forum, here I have read a lot and been involved with the UWOL forum where short films are submitted about wildlife/nature and has helped me tremendously to gain a better perspective.
-Apart from that there are many friends who have provided me lot of support to learn more about wildlife to understand better.
+One of the sites where I have read a lot and even posted and interacted with people at dvinfo.net/forum, where I have read a lot and been involved with the UWOL forum where short films are submitted about wildlife/nature and have helped me tremendously to gain a better perspective.
+Apart from that, there are many friends who have provided me with a lot of support to learn more about wildlife to understand better.

 What type of camera(s) do you shoot with?
 What is your favorite lens?